nicolasgoutaland/GONMarkupParser/README.md

 There is 3 ways to do it.

 ###Adding a new simple marker
-The simpler way to add a new markup in your application is to use one of theses 3 follwoing classes :
+The simpler way to add a new markup in your application is to use one of theses 3 following classes :
 - __GONMarkupNamedColor__, allows you to add a markup that updates text color
 - __GONMarkupNamedFont__, allows you to add a markup that updates text font
-- __GONMarkupSimple__, allows you to add a markup that updates all text attribtues.
+- __GONMarkupSimple__, allows you to add a markup that updates all text attributes.
 Dictionary is intended to be the same as you may pass to configure an NSMutableAttributedString using -setAttributes:range: method.

 ####Example
 ```